 As parents, INTPs are devoted and committed to teaching their children.
 They view parenthood as a challenge and another way for them to learn and acquire knowledge.
 INTPs will view their children as independent individuals even when young, with personality traits that need guidance and direction.

-Since Logicians value intellect and independence, they will often guide their children to pursue education and knowledge, ask questions, think independently, and not settle for mediocre things.
+Since Architects value intellect and independence, they will often guide their children to pursue education and knowledge, ask questions, think independently, and not settle for mediocre things.
 As the children grow older, INTPs will respect their personal views and opinions even if it can differ from their own.

 As parents, INTPs are generally flexible and open-minded, not wanting to put too much pressure on their children and their daily obligations.
 They themselves do not like routine and regime, so they'll often have a looser structure and schedule than other parent personality types.
 However, this can backfire, because if their partner is not someone that likes to discipline children, they might live in an unlimited environment with a lack of rules and discipline.